fboechats/MiniSeller/README.md

 # MiniSeller

 MiniSeller is a small, end-to-end frontend application that simulates a lightweight e-commerce experience.

-The goal of the project is not only to implement features, but to demonstrate how I approach real-world product development: clear architecture, predictable state, and a strong focus on maintainability and user experience.
+Rather than focusing on feature volume, this project demonstrates how I approach real-world product development: clear architecture, predictable state management, and thoughtful UX decisions, all with an emphasis on maintainability and long-term ownership.

 ---